N.I.N.A. Session Analysis - Version 1.5

 Features

 SSelect the folder where your lights are stored.
 You can also select sessions over multiple nights.
-For your convenience, the folders should also contain the ImageMetaDate.csv files, the PHD2 Guidelog files and optional also the NINA Logfiles.
+For your convenience, the folders should also contain the ImageMetaData.csv files, the PHD2 Guidelog files and optionally also the NINA Logfiles.
 The app will scan these folders and will automatically read all the available information and will analyze the images.
+You can also use alias folders!

 Now you can inspect the results of the imaging sessions.
 You should start with the overview.
 A lot of mostly interactive charts will give you a good summary of your imaging performance.
-Clicking on the charts will give you a single chart on your screen, where you can click and inspect the image data.
+Clicking on the charts will give you different charts on your screen, where you can click and inspect the image data.
+These charts also include AutoFocus Runs (NINA log file required, tested only using Hocus Focus Plugin).

 Ever wanted to see how good your dithering works?
 Here it goes!
 The drift panel shows all your captured imaging frames, so you can see the effects of dithering, but also drifted images, Animate this screen to see how your session worked.